Tax & Accounting Blog

 Europe

 Europe is probably the most complex region with 40+ jurisdictions, with the majority being part of the European Union (EU), but many are outside the EU.
-The complexity is created by both regulations, where you have a mix of domestic and EU frameworks, and the fact that contrary to many other regions, Europe is leading regarding business digitalization and automation, thus these two angles must be observed.
+Both regulations, where there is a mix of domestic and EU frameworks, create the complexity, and the fact that contrary to many other regions, Europe is leading regarding business digitalization and automation, thus these two angles must be observed.

 Middle East

 Many Middle Eastern countries since they have introduced VAT are in the process of either implementing e-invoicing or laying the legislative groundwork for it.
-Israel will introduce e-invoicing along with a real-time reporting CTC model in January 2024 with invoices exceeding 25,000 NIS.
-According to Israeli Tax Authorities, implementation will start in April 2024.
-Saudi Arabia, for instance, is currently rolling out the “integration” phase of its e-invoicing program, starting with the largest companies and, throughout the year, moving to mid-size, and smaller companies.
+Israel introduced a clearance CTC model the 5th of May 2024 for tax invoices exceeding 25,000 NIS.
+From 2025, tax invoices surpassing 20,000 NIS must be cleared against ITA.
+Saudi Arabia, for instance, is well on its way with the “integration” phase of its e-invoicing program, having started with the largest companies and, extended the obligation to small and medium-sized enterprises with phased thresholds.
 Notably, B2B and B2C transactions follow different CTC models, where B2B is subject to pre-clearance, while B2C follows the real-time reporting approach.
-Meanwhile, the United Arab Emirates is waiting until July 2025 to start the “mandatory” part of its CTC e-invoicing program for B2B transactions.
+Meanwhile, the United Arab Emirates is waiting until Q2 2026 to start the first phase mandatory e-invoicing program for B2B transactions.
 Other Gulf Cooperation Council countries (Bahrain, Kuwait, Oman, Qatar) are also planning to roll out e-invoicing systems with CTC.

 Asia-Pacific

 CTC implementations are diverse, with a range of countries implementing Peppol (either 4-corner or 5-corner model), such as Australia, New Zealand, Singapore, and Japan.
 At the moment, this implementation has a voluntary character, but could at any point elevate into a country-wide mode, such as the developments set in Singapore, which are in the process of upgrading to Peppol CTC.
-Others, such as India, Philippines or Vietnam have opted into the pre-clearance model.
+Others, such as India, Vietnam, and Malaysia have opted into the pre-clearance model.
 Most notably, there are active ongoing discussions among countries in the region to put a joint Peppol-based framework for cross-border trade in the region.
-Even South Korea, which had CTC rolled out back in 2011, is considering this option.
-China is in the final phase of the build-up of its new e-fapiao framework, and a CTC introduction is expected to start in 2025.
-However, before that, China is working on resolving some of the data export/processing challenges it has created when implementing the current PIPL and cyber security frameworks, which make processing of invoice data outside of China largely impossible.
+Even South Korea, which had the CTC rolled out back in 2011, is considering this option.
+China introduced its new country-wide e-fapiao framework.
+Businesses can start issuing and receiving fully digitalized fapiao without a hardware device from December 2024.

 Latin America

 Latin America was the first region to regulate the use of e-invoicing.
-Chile began its famed program in 2003, Mexico in 2004, Brazil in 2006.
+Chile began its famed program in 2003, Mexico in 2004, and Brazil in 2006.
 Unfortunately, being early movers, they have turned an invoice, which is a commercial document, into a fiscal report.
-Thus, many jurisdictions currently introducing CTC e-invoicing frameworks study these implementations to avoid making the same mistakes, and among others, not to turn e-invoicing into invoice reporting.
-More than 15 Latin American countries have implemented e-invoice/CTC systems, the latest being El Salvador and the Dominican Republic.
+Thus, many jurisdictions currently introducing CTC e-invoicing frameworks study these implementations to avoid making the same mistakes, and among others, not turning e-invoicing into invoice reporting.
+More than 15 Latin American countries have implemented mandatory e-invoicing together with CTC systems, the latest being El Salvador and the Dominican Republic.

 Preparing for the future of e-invoicing

 This is just the tip of the e-invoicing iceberg, however.
-To prepare for the inevitable expansion of e-invoicing, Pagero’s Nazar Paradivskyy, advises companies to review their existing systems and processes to determine what changes will be necessary given the countries in which they do business or intend to expand into.
-Then, “businesses should start looking for reliable partners and solutions to support them in this transformation journey,” says Nazar—because going it alone can be difficult, time-consuming, and costly.
+To prepare for the inevitable expansion of e-invoicing, Nazar Paradivskyy advises companies to review their existing systems and processes to determine what changes will be necessary given the countries in which they do business or where they intend to expand.
+Then, “businesses should start looking for reliable partners and solutions to support them in this transformation journey,” says Paradivskyy Nazar—because going it alone can be difficult, time-consuming, and costly.